 Three-dimensional immunofluorescent double labelling using polyclonal antibodies derived from the same species: enterocytic colocalization of chylomicrons with Golgi apparatus.

-Takechi R., Galloway S., Pallebage-Gamarallage MM., Johnsen RD., Mamo JC.
+Takechi R., Galloway S., Pallebage-Gamarallage MMS., Johnsen RD., Mamo JCL.

 Double immunolabelling is a useful technique to determine cellular colocalization of proteins, but is prone to false-positive staining because of cross-reactivity between antibodies.
 In this study, we established a simple and quick method to demonstrate the immunofluorescent double labelling with two rabbit-derived polyclonal antibodies.
 The principle used was to establish a dilution of primary antibody for the first protein of interest, which would only be detectable following biotin-avidin amplification.
 Thereafter, the second protein of interest was assessed via standard secondary antibody detection, ensuring no cross-reactivity with the first protein antibody-antigen complex.
 We successfully demonstrated the three-dimensional colocalization of enterocytic apolipoprotein B, an equivocal marker of intestinal lipoproteins with Golgi apparatus.
 Colocalization of apo B and Golgi apparatus (75.2 +/- 8.5%) is consistent with the purported mode of secretion of these macromolecules.